KavasiMihaly/PowerBI-Tools-For-Capacities/README.md

 # Modifications by Mihaly Kavasi
 This is an updated version of the Power BI Realistic Load testing tool.
+Code is not complete.
+This version will not work by itself.

 # Version 0.7
 - Added the ability to define the Project Name for the test